baphometsblade/the_terrible_teddies/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies with `npm install`.
-3. Set up your MongoDB database and update the `.env` file with your database URL. // INPUT_REQUIRED {Provide your MongoDB connection string}
+3. Set up your MongoDB database and update the `.env` file with your database URL.
 4. Start the server with `npm start`.
 5. Access the game through `http://localhost:3000` in your web browser.

-## Modular Architecture

-The application is structured into modular components to enhance maintainability and scalability:
-- **Server Setup (`app.js`)**: Configures the server and integrates middleware.
-- **Database Connection (`database.js`)**: Manages MongoDB connections and handles connection events.
-- **Route Management (`routes/index.js`)**: Centralizes route handling, improving route organization and error management.

-## Continuous Integration and Deployment

-The project includes a CI/CD pipeline setup using GitHub Actions to automate testing, linting, and deployment processes, ensuring that each build is consistent and stable.

-## Documentation and Developer Guides

-Comprehensive documentation is available to assist developers in understanding the game mechanics, architecture, and contributing guidelines.
-This includes detailed setup instructions, feature descriptions, and a change log for tracking modifications.

 ## License